 Accurate estimates can help you get a project faster in this competitive business world.
 Estimates should be made in such a manner that it stands out from others in terms of rates, calculation, and organization.
-There are a lot of technicalities involved in estimate making.
-Running a business effectively needs you to be well-equipped with various business terms and details that would help you manage various situations.
-In the same way, there are variations in the types of estimates made in various business enterprises.
+There are variations in the types of estimates used in various business enterprises.
 Companies use specific types of estimates depending upon the type of products used or the stage of the project.

-In this article, we will discuss more on various kinds of estimates using appropriate examples for better understanding.
+In this article, we will discuss each type of estimate in detail with appropriate examples for better understanding.
 Scroll down to know more!

 Types of estimates with example

-Providing estimates is a critical part of the contracting business.
-Achieving utmost accuracy in estimation can help your potential clients to figure out an appropriate budget and it sets your proposal up for success.
-The types of estimates are mainly categorized depending upon the type of project in use.
+The types of estimates are mainly categorized depending upon the type of project to be used in.
 Here are some of the most common types of estimates.

 1. Preliminary estimate

 Preliminary estimate is also referred to as a rough or approximate estimate that is generally preferred quite early in the process.
 This kind of estimate helps you to determine how much to charge your clients, the project’s feasibility, and the budget to complete.
 As this is made at the beginning of a project when very limited information is available, hence, it only provides a ballpark idea about the project expenses.